uio-carpentry/organisational/workshop_operations/onboarding-checklist.md

 ### **What do I need to communicate with the local coordinator(s)?**
 - [ ] If the local coordinator has not been involved in the planning so far, please contact carpadmin @ carpentry dot uio dot no about your plan for the workshop.
 Include information about:
-  - [ ] who are going to be the instructors,
+  - [ ] who are the instructors,
   - [ ] if you have already recruited helpers,
   - [ ] if the format is **online** (+ needs for Zoom meeting set-up) or **in-person** (+ where),
   - [ ] and preferred date(s) and time, etc.
-- the Local coordinator(s) takes care of the following, so please communicate well regarding the contents in each:
+- the local coordinator(s) take(s) care of the following:
-  1. Setting up a workshop website repository in the uio-carpentry GitHub account
-     - [ ] Create a GitHub profile for yourself
+  1. Setting up a workshop website repository in the uio-carpentry GitHub account (you must make a GitHub profile for yourself first!)
      - [ ] Ask carpadmin @ carpentry dot uio dot no to invite you as a member of uio-carpentry https://github.com/uio-carpentry
      - [ ] Edit the necessary parts by following the README.md "Customizing Your Website", and the website will be created automatically
-     - [ ] When the contents are in place, send a notification to carpadmin @ carpentry dot uio dot no – the coordinators will link the workshop website to an event page on the UiO Library's course catalogue, publish and disseminate the event
+     - [ ] When the contents are in place, send a notification to carpadmin @ carpentry dot uio dot no – the coordinators will link the workshop website to an event page on the UiO Library's course catalogue, publish, and disseminate the event
-  2. Creating an event page that appears under "upcoming workshops" of [UiO Library's freestanding course catalogue in English](https://www.ub.uio.no/english/courses-events/courses/other/)
+  2. Creating an event page that appears under "upcoming workshops" of [UiO Library's freestanding course catalogue in English](https://www.ub.uio.no/english/courses-events/courses/other/Carpentry/)
-     - [ ] Let the local coordinator(s) know;
+     - [ ] Let the local coordinator(s) know:
-       - [ ] who the workshop is for and not for
+       - [ ] who the workshop is and is not for
-       - [ ] If any installation/set-up help (date &)time is allocated
+       - [ ] If any installation/set-up help, (date &)time is allocated
   3. Preparing a sign-up form linked from the event page shown on the event page on UiO Library's website.
-     - [ ] Let the local coordinator(s) know;
+     - [ ] Let the local coordinator(s) know:
        - [ ] capacity (especially when online)
-       - [ ] any information necessary to collect to run the workshop smoothly (e.g. OS for grouping into breakout rooms)
+       - [ ] any information necessary to collect for running the workshop smoothly (e.g. OS for grouping into breakout rooms)
   4. Sending an announcement email of the workshop
   5. Communicating with registrants and participants
-       - [ ] Let the local coordinator(s) know;
+       - [ ] Let the local coordinator(s) know:
          - [ ] (if online) access information to the workshop
          - [ ] (if any) information you want the participants to know beforehand